If ever there was a sensitive topic to discuss, it would have to be about computers and old* people.

 We as a first-world society are in an interesting and fairly new place right now with respect to computing devices, the critical importance they serve in life today, and the unfettered inbound and outbound access they facilitate.
 Never before was such a strange, unintuitive, and utterly inscrutable device in pretty much every home and also had the power to materially affect ones well-being.

 Think of everything people do on a computer: Banking, email, social networking, research, playing games, job hunting, meeting people to date, the list goes on.
 Older folks do a lot of these things, too.
-But as cognition declines, the risk to older people from online fraud or just simply the inability to navigate the increasingly complex online waters grows substantially.
+But as cognition declines, the risk to older people from online fraud or just simply the inability to navigate the increasingly complex online landscape grows substantially.

-Inconsistent interfaces, ambiguous wording, useless help screens, loading errors, and login problems are all sad features of many websites that we're forced to deal with today.
+Problems such as inconsistent interfaces, ambiguous wording, useless help screens, loading errors, and login problems are all sad features of many websites that we're forced to deal with today.
 And that's for people who aren't experiencing declining cognition or have other conditions that limit accessibility to these online systems.

 Now just imagine how bad it is for people that do have declining cognition or other limiting conditions.